Stunning Milos beaches

 In the south, there is also a Provatas beach.
 Since it is located in the bay, it is a good choice when the weather is windy.

 Also, it is convenient for families with kids because of the shallow water and golden sand.

-And when you get tired of swimming and walking around, you can enjoy delicious Greek specialties in the restaurant on the top of the beach.
+And when you get tired of swimming and walking around, you can enjoy delicious Greek specialities in the restaurant on the top of the beach.

 On the west side, there are a few beaches: Katergo, Gerontas, Gerakas, which we saw on the sailing trip.

-And of course, the landmark of the Milos Island: Kleftiko.
+And of course, the landmark of Milos Island: Kleftiko.

 Actually, Kleftiko is not the beach, it is a white rock formation in the bay with the same name.
 The unusually shaped rocks and crystal turquoise water look unbelievable!

 It is accessible only by sea during sailing trips from Adamas or Pollonia.
 In the bay, you can see the anchored yachts and boats as well.